Makiko Hirabayashi – pianist/composer

 “There are many fine pianists from Japan, but more than anyone, Makiko Hirabayashi invites you to the musical universe of wonder, where the depths and forms of the human emotions are revealed, and become landscapes where stories are told.”

 Throughout her career, Makiko has collaborated with a wide range of musicians, both on the jazz scene and the world music scene.
 She has recently performed duo/quartet concerts with the legendary Italian trumpet player, Enrico Rava.
-She also plays an active roll in many of Marilyn Mazur’s projects, and has worked with many of Europe’s prominent musicians, including Norma Winstone, Nils Petter Molvær, Eivind Aarset, Auden Kleive, and Fredrik Lundin.
+She also plays an active roll in numerous projects led by Marilyn Mazur, and has worked with many of Europe’s top notch musicians, including Norma Winstone, Nils Petter Molvær, Eivind Aarset, Auden Kleive, and Fredrik Lundin.

 Makiko Hirabayashi was born 1966 in Tokyo, Japan, where she started playing piano at the age of 4.
 Spending 5 years of her childhood in Hong Kong – a cultural melting point at the time, has had a lasting impact on her life.
-At age 20, she won a scholarship to Berklee College of Music in Boston, where she studied for 3 years, absorbing the language of jazz.
+At age 20, she won a scholarship to Berklee College of Music in Boston.
+Her original intention was to study film scoring, but finding herself immersed in the jazz scene of Boston, her interest shifted towards improvising and composing on the piano.
 Since 1990, she has been based in Copenhagen, Denmark.
 Her multicultural background and musical diversity is reflected in her music.
 Elements of jazz, classical music, Far Eastern music and Nordic moods are all molded uncontrivedly into an intriguing, compelling sound of her own.

 • Jazz Audio Disk Award -Best Instrumental Album 2009 for “Hide And Seek” (Jazz Critique Magazine, Japan)